Caspar0-0/supercell_hackerthon_201510/README.md

 ## 📝 License

-Part of the Caspar Astro Airflow Data Engineering project.
+Part of the Supercell Hackathon 2015-10 project.

 ---